 Condition Not Matching Price

-Another way to identify an over-priced house in Los Angeles is to compare the condition and features against the price.
+Another way to identify an over-priced house in Riverside is to compare the condition and features against the price.
 Is there a match, or is it out of balance?
 In order to find out, you’ll need to inspect the house carefully to determine its condition.
 And if your inspection reveals that the condition doesn’t warrant the price, it is likely over-priced.
 If you’re not sure, you can lean on your agent’s expertise to make this determination.

-Really, though, the best way to identify an over-priced house in Los Angeles is to let your local real estate agent make that call.
+Really, though, the best way to identify an over-priced house in Riverside is to let your local real estate agent make that call.
 Because your agent knows the local market inside and out, she will easily be able to spot an overpriced house – and advise you so that you don’t make a too-high offer.
 Our experienced agents are ready to assist you.
 To find out more, contact us today at (866) 593 7012.